graph.Graph¶

 -

-Returns: The maximum of distances between any pair of nodes or infinity if the graph is not connected
+- Computes the diameter of the graph. - Returns: - The maximum of distances between any pair of nodes or infinity if the graph is not connected

 -